Staminah/DiscoBot/README.rst

 that start with **!**.
 Some of them require you to be in a voice channel in order to work (like !play).

--  **!helpbot** : Display help about the bot’s commands
+-  **!helpbot** : Display help about the botâ€™s commands
--  **!addsong [YT URL]** : Add a song or songs from a playlist to the bot’s queue.
+-  **!addsong [YT URL]** : Add a song or songs from a playlist to the botâ€™s queue.
 Only argument is YouTube URL of your song/playlist.
 -  **!playlist** : Display the current playlist of the bot.
 -  **!play** : Start reading the songs in the playlist (you must be in a voice channel!)